-Kenya is best known for its open grasslands and wildlife safaris – hardly a place to look for game fish.
+Kenya is best known for its open grasslands and wildlife safaris – hardly a place to look for fish.
 But lions and elephants aren’t the country’s only big game beasts.
 The Kenyan coast is growing a reputation as one of the best deep sea fishing grounds on earth.

 What makes Watamu so special?
 Simply put, you can reliably find more Billfish here than just about anywhere else.
 Blue Marlin, Black Marlin, Striped Marlin, Sailfish, Swordfish, and Shortbill Spearfish, to be precise.
 And it’s not unheard of to see them all in one day.

 To those in the know, that’s called a Billfish Fantasy Slam.
 It’s the sportfishing equivalent of winning the lottery while also marrying your high school sweetheart and negotiating world peace.
-No-one has pulled it off in Kenya yet (only one person has done it worldwide) but the country’s angling is still coming into its own – are you up to the challenge?
+No one has pulled it off in Kenya yet (only one person has done it worldwide) but the country’s sportfishing scene is still coming into its own.
+Are you up to the challenge?

 Freshwater Bucket List Fishing Spots